Uninett/Argus/docs/site-specific-settings.rst

 Django-specific settings
 ------------------------

+* ``DJANGO_SETTINGS_MODULE`` is the environment variable to invoke the Django settings module, or settings file.
+For a development environment, reasonable defaults are provided in ``argus.site.settings.dev``.
+In production, a ``settings.py`` file should be created and invoked here.
 * ``SECRET_KEY`` is the Django secret key for this particular Argus instance.
   It contains a minimum of 50 random characters.
   The recommended way to generate this key is calling the command::